 Repeat with the other side of the zipper.

-To sew the invisible zipper onto the pillow cover, align the teeth edge of the zipper about 1/8″ away from the edge of the zipper foot.
+Then align the teeth edge of the zipper about 1/8″ away from the edge of the zipper foot.

-Step 3: Stitch Pillow Cover Edges
+Stitch Pillow Cover

 Pin the pillow cover together with a pin in each corner and one along each edge.